M-Kruse/GitRecycle/README.md

 # Why?

 I once accidentally set a private repo to public and know others that have too.
 Github also chooses it as the default repo type when creating a new repo.
 A repo that Github chooses or is forced to take down will appear to go missing the same as if it went private.
 I recently thought about what data you might find with certain keywords if you started scraping repos and saving/alerting to ones that vanish within a (short) period of time.
 How much private data is being exposed that shouldn't have been.
 During initial testing, in the course of a few hours, searching one keyword, I captured 3 projects that went to private or were deleted.
-Two of those were just college homework projects, but did not come back as public projects either.
+Two of those were just college projects, but did not come back as public repos either.
 The 3rd was an AI researchers project.

 # Stack